-SOPHIA – Matt Hirschman of Pennsylvania won for the first time on the North-South Shootout circuit, claiming the 19th annual John Blewett III race Saturday at Caraway Speedway.
+SOPHIA – Matt Hirschman of Pennsylvania won for the seventh time on the North-South Shootout circuit, claiming the 19th annual John Blewett III race Saturday at Caraway Speedway.

 “This race has always been big in my career,” Hirschman said.
 “In the early part of my career it was the biggest.
 It kind of put me on the map.”

 Hirschman went ahead on a restart on the 64th lap.
 That was quite a rise for the driver who began the 23-car field in the last spot.